lightbend/kalix-javascript-sdk/CONTRIBUTING.md

 ## TCK

-To run the Akka Serverless TCK, see [tck/README.md].
+To run the Kalix TCK, see [tck/README.md].

 ## Docs